edthedev/edthedev.github.io/blog/minetest/mods.md

 - The crafting recipe requires `obsidian` with can be really hard to obtain in MineGame.

+## Honorable Mentions

+`Doctor Who Tardis` adds a working Tardis, Cybermen and Daleks
+- The working Tardis is seriously cool.
+- Great way to find a missing biome you need, without using the in-game terminal
+- Cybermen will murder all of your animals, burn through the sides of your buildings and mercilessly grief your structurs.
+- Do not go away from keyboard.
+- Be prepared.
+- Be vigilant.
+- I uninstalled this mod, and plan to re-install it after I create a fork with no Cybermen or Daleks.

+> "The Cybermen were never allowed to play Rassilon's Game.
+They were too good." - The Second Doctor, The Five Doctors

+`Hang Glider` adds a cheap hang glider
+- Cheap.
+Same recipe as `Realistic Hang Glider`.
+(3 wool, 3 sticks)
+- Honorable mention because I use `Realistic Hang Glider` instead, because the rockets amuse me.
+- For lower powered or higher player count servers, I would recommend this instead of `Realistic Hang Glider`
+- Pairs well with `More Boots` to get rocket boots to get a jumping start.
+- I give my players discounted or free rocket boots to help them avoid litering the wilderness with dirt pillars.

 ## A Mod List Snapshot

 The below is presented raw, for your possible further exploration.